SohanKafle/BCA-4th-Project/README.md

 ## License

-This project is licensed under the Sohan Kafle.
+This project is licensed under Sohan Kafle.
+&copy; 2023 SohanKafle